 The multi-sensor alarm combines optical smoke and heat sensing technologies, providing the alarm with the best features from both sensors.
 Working together, the two sensors intelligently monitor the air for any signs of fire, therefore providing an earlier response and a reduced risk of false alarms in comparison to single sensor detectors.
 Its wide response envelope makes the multi-sensor alarm suitable for almost all areas of a property including landings, hallways, living rooms and bedrooms.
 Please note, although the multi-sensor is part heat alarm, it is not recommended for use in kitchen areas.
 Cooking oil or fat can contaminate the optical sensor, causing the alarm to develop a fault or sound falsely.
 For kitchens, always install a single sensor heat alarm.

-When selecting smoke alarms, make sure that the alarms are certified to the relevant British Standard (BS EN 14604:2005 for ionisation and optical smoke alarms, BS5446-1:2000 for battery operated heat alarms and BS5446-2:2003 for mains heat alarms)
+When selecting smoke alarms, make sure that the alarms are certified to the relevant British Standard (BS EN 14604:2005 for ionisation and optical smoke alarms, BS5446-1:2000 for battery powered heat alarms and BS5446-2:2003 for mains heat alarms)

 To obtain a mains feed, smoke and heat alarms can be wired to the nearest lighting circuit or through a dedicated circuit from the distribution board.
-Power supply from the light fitting is generally preferred as it is more cost-effective and less likely to be disabled to stop the "nuisance" of beeping alarms should the back up battery run low.
+Power supply from the light fitting is generally preferred as it is more cost-effective and less likely to be disabled to stop the "nuisance" of beeping alarms should the back-up battery run low.